fdev31/aury/README.md

 But today, you must go to ``~/.config/aury/<package name>``, edit the ``PKGBUILD`` file and run ``makepkg -s`` or ``makepkg -si`` to check if it works.
 Then, run ``aury`` again, still with no arguments, to apply your fix and upload the package.

+# Bugs

+None known, but I can only test on my packages...

 # Future

 Today I'm quite happy with the result, it automates all the packages I own on AUR, but:

 - Detect a compression format change in the package URL ?